tc39/proposal-smart-pipelines/readme.md

 flattening of many lines of code; the tedium of these incidental changes is a major factor in the general popularity of automatic code formatters.

-Achieving Goal 8 therefore also improves the ease of composing and editing code.
+Achieving [Goal 8][TODO] therefore also improves the ease of composing and editing code.
 By flattening deeply nested expression trees into single threads of postfix steps, a step may be added oredited in isolation on a single line, it may be rearranged up or down, it may be removed – all without affecting the pipeline’s other steps in the lines above or below it.

 ### Novice learnability
-Learnability of the syntax is a desirable Goal: the more intuitive the syntax is, the more rapidly it might be adopted by developers.
-However, learnability in of itself is not more desirable than the other Goals above.
+Learnability of the syntax is a desirable goal: the more intuitive the syntax is, the more rapidly it might be adopted by developers.
+However, learnability in of itself is not more desirable than the [other goals above][goals].
 Most JavaScript developers would be novices to this syntax at most once, during which the intuitiveness of the syntax will dominate their experience.
 But after that honeymoon period, the syntax’s usability in workaday programming will instead affect their reading and writing most.